laravel/docs/passport.md

 <a name="checking-scopes"></a>
 ### Checking Scopes

 Passport includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given scope.
-To get started, add the following middleware aliases in your application's `bootstrap/app.php` file:
+To get started, define the following middleware aliases in your application's `bootstrap/app.php` file:

     use Laravel\Passport\Http\Middleware\CheckForAnyScope;
     use Laravel\Passport\Http\Middleware\CheckScopes;